-The initial aim of introducing QMS software was to standardize production-related systems.
+The initial aim of introducing Opcenter software was to standardize production-related systems.
 The GF Automotive Division had grown considerably in recent years.
 An analysis of each of the plants’ processes and systems revealed the system environment was heterogeneous, and therefore it was difficult to achieve data consistency.
-Ultimately, the reason for introducing a cross-process QMS system was to standardize the company’s quality management (QM) processes, and improve its ability to fulfill customer and compliance requirements.
+Ultimately, the reason for introducing a cross-process Opcenter system was to standardize the company’s quality management (QM) processes, and improve its ability to fulfill customer and compliance requirements.

 A team of six kicked off the realization phase by defining the individual subprocesses before drawing up a functional specification document.
 It became clear that it was necessary to implement a software solution for comprehensive quality management.

 The work carried out by the cross-project QM team showed that GF Automotive would first need to develop standardized processes and then select software that could be used to map these processes.
 They needed to consider the following issues:

 Following a functional comparison, the team recommended Opcenter software from Siemens Digital Industries Software.

 In addition to its functionality, the reason the company selected Opcenter quality software was because it was deemed low risk; it was a fully-developed, widely-used solution that only required modification; and it was sustainable and provided a secure investment.